cardavid11/Learn-Machine-Learning-From-Scratch/README.md

-# Data Science and Machine Learning Knowledge Repository
+# Data Science and Machine Learning Knowledge Repository (A baseball approach)

 Welcome to the Data Science and Machine Learning Knowledge Repository!
 This repository is a curated collection of resources, articles, tutorials, and links designed to help you explore the exciting world of data science and machine learning.